 Behavioral Health: Increase Access and Coordination

-*Specialty Behavioral Health includes mental health, substance abuse, and developmental services that are delivered in specialty settings (outside of primary care).
+*Specialty behavioral health includes mental health, substance abuse, and developmental services delivered in settings outside of primary care.

 Promote Enhanced Physical Health Across Communities